Fix Windows Update Error 0x80240439: 5 Working Methods

 Go to Settings > Update & Security > Troubleshoot > Additional troubleshooters.
 Click “Windows Update” and run it.

 According to Windows 10/11 update troubleshooting, the troubleshooter scans for broken services, missing registry keys, and stuck downloads.
 Run it as a first step for update errors.
-We tested it on a Windows 11 PC and it detected “Windows Update components must be repaired,” then fixed the issue automatically after a restart.
+It often reports “Windows Update components must be repaired,” then fixes the issue automatically after a restart.

 #Fix 4: Run SFC and DISM Scans